nucleome/docs/source/components.rst

 **By chromosomes**

-In this mode, different chromosomes are colored by different colors.
+In this mode, different chromosomes are colored by randomly selected colors.
-To turn on color by chromosome mode, you can click the ``color by chromosome`` button in the 3D structure toolbar.
+To turn on color by chromosome mode, you can click the ``color-by-chromosome button`` (|color-chrom|) in the 3D structure toolbar.

+.. |color-chrom| image:: img/other/icon/icon-3d-color-chrom.png
+    :height: 14px

 **By bigWig signals**

-Users can super-impose bigwig track from the genome browser panel onto the 3D genome structure.
+Users can super-impose a bigwig track from the genome browser panel onto the 3D genome structure.
-First, you need to go to the configuration mode of the genome browser panel.
+First, you need to go to the configuration mode of the genome browser panel (see details in the genome browser web component).
-Next, you need to click the ``color by bigWig`` button (|color-bigwig|)in the 3D structure toolbar.
+Next, you need to click the ``color-by-bigWig button`` (|color-bigwig|) in the 3D structure toolbar.
-Finally, left-clicking the message icon and dragging one bigwig track to the target box, you will see the color of DNA segments change into a green-to-red gradient.
+Finally, left-clicking the ``send button`` (|track-send|) and dragging one bigwig track to the target box, you will see the color of DNA segments change into a green-to-red gradient.
-Here, the red color represents larger values and green color represents lower values.
+Here, the red color represents larger values and the green color represents lower values.

 .. |color-bigwig| image:: img/other/icon/icon-3d-color-bigwig.png
     :height: 14px

+.. |track-send| image:: img/other/icon/icon-genome-send.png
+    :height: 14px

 **By bigBed annotations (experimental)**

 It is also possible to color 3D structure by categorical annotations from a bigBed track.
-Clicking the ``color by bigBed`` button (|color-bigbed|) on the 3D structure toolbar, a new box will appear allowing users you drag-and-drop bigBed track from the genome browser panel to the 3D structure panel.
+Clicking the ``color by bigBed button`` (|color-bigbed|) on the 3D structure toolbar, a new box will appear allowing users you drag-and-drop bigBed track from the genome browser panel to the 3D structure panel.
 The procedure is quite similar as compared to coloring the DNA using a bigWig track.
 Notably, this feature may be quite slow if you are viewing a large region.
 The volumes of spheres are proportional to the size of annotations and the spatial position of spheres are the average values of the corresponding DNA segments.